AllenCell/aics-ml-segmentation/docs/doc_train_yaml.md

   epoch_shuffle: 5
   NumWorkers: 1
 ```
-`datafolder` and `PatchPerBuffer` (:pushpin:) need to check in each training. `datafolder` is the directory of training data. `PatchPerBuffer` is the number of sample patches randomly drawn in each epoch, which can be set as *number of patches to draw from each data* **x** *number of training data*. `name`, `epoch_shuffle` and `NumWorkers` (:ok:) are fixed by default. `batch_size` is related to GPU memory and patch size (see values presented with patch size).
+`datafolder` (:warning:) and `PatchPerBuffer` (:pushpin:) need to be specified for each problem. `datafolder` is the directory of training data. `PatchPerBuffer` is the number of sample patches randomly drawn in each epoch, which can be set as *number of patches to draw from each data* **x** *number of training data*. `name`, `epoch_shuffle` and `NumWorkers` (:ok:) are fixed by default. `batch_size` is related to GPU memory and patch size (see values presented with patch size).

 ### Validation related parameter

 In machine learning studies, we usually do a validation after every few epochs to make sure things are not going wrong.
 For most 3d microscopy image segmentation problems, the training data is very limited.
-We cannot save a portion from the training data for validation purpose.
-So, by default, validation is turn-off (:ok:) and may only be used for advanced users.
+We cannot save a big portion (e.g., 20%) from the training data for validation purpose.
+So, by default, we use leave-one-out for validation (:ok:) and may only need to adjust for advanced users.